passbolt/passbolt_help/_posts/2018-09-06-configure-ldap.md

 $ nano /etc/php/7.0/cli/php.ini
 ```

-For testing purpose, it might be handy to have the some [ldap utilities](https://wiki.debian.org/LDAP/LDAPUtils)
+For testing purpose, it might be handy to have some [ldap utilities](https://wiki.debian.org/LDAP/LDAPUtils)
 installed on your system.
 On Debian you can use ldapsearch for example to search for and display entries:
 ```bash
 sudo apt-get install ldap-utils